tgoc99/of-multi-layout-poc/README.md

 <b>This sample is using the pre-release version of OpenFin v34.
 This is not an LTS version and may contain bugs as it has not gone through a full QA / Release cycle.</b>

-Current known issues with the new Multi-Layouts APIs:
+### Known Issues to be fixed by the Stable Release (LTS)

+We plan on fixing these bugs before full LTS release.

 - Documentation has not been published yet.
 Please navigate to the type OpenFin.LayoutManager to see more info.
-You can find this info in node_modules/@openfin/core/out/mock.d.ts
+You can find this info in node_modules/@openfin/core/out/mock.d.ts.

-### Bugs to be fixed by the Stable Release (LTS)

-We plan on fixing these bugs before full LTS release.
+- Adding an existing named View to a different Layout in the same Window does not remove it from the old Layout.
+To avoid this, make sure every View has a unique name, or do not name them and OpenFin will generate a name.

-- Calling `Layout.replace()` repeatedly in quick succession sometimes closes the platform
+- Calling `Layout.replace()` repeatedly in quick succession sometimes closes the platform.
-- Calling `Layout.replace()` repeatedly logs a warning that there is a listener leak
+- Calling `Layout.replace()` repeatedly logs a warning that there is a listener leak.
-- Documentation will be updated + published
+- When the last View in a Layout is closed, there is no "cleanup hook" exposed to the consumer.
+- If you use the Window options `"viewsPreventingClose": "layout"` and `"closeOnLastViewRemoved": true` together, this will close the Window when closing the last View in a Layout, even if other layouts still exist.
+To workaround the issue, use `"viewsPreventingClose": "all"` with `"closeOnLastViewRemoved": true`.

+### Known Behaviors

+- Resizing a Window will not repaint/resize Views in a hidden Layout.
+Views, in a hidden Layout, will repaint to the new Window’s size once the Layout has been selected to be displayed.
+Note that this is known Chromium behavior and observed in Chrome.

 ## Getting Started